fizzwidget/faction-friend/readme.md

 ### v.
 11.xxxx - 2025/xxxx/xxxx - Major Update!

-TODO for rewrite
-- Battle for Azeroth: investigate whether warbound versions of island expedition quest rewards still appear when exalted

 Remodeled from a fresh start for current WoW (11.x and The War Within), gaining efficiency, eliminating fragile dependencies, and using modern WoW UI infrastructure.
 Some benefits from the refurbishing:
 	- New WoW menu system eliminates a lot of custom code and avoids "action blocked because of an addon" errors.
 (Related: the "Show Reputation Pane" action in the reputation watch bar context menu is disabled during combat and shows a tooltip to explain this.)
 	- New WoW settings system gets rid of bulky library dependencies and provides for searchable settings.